Birkat haMinim: Historical context

 At precisely what stage this specific addition was introduced however is not known: hypotheses vary, from prior to the establishment of Yavne during the Second Temple period, (Note: One geniza fragment (T-S K27.33b) appears to assume the Temple is still standing.
-David Flusser argued that the curse predates Yavne and was directed at the Sadducees (Flusser 2007).) to some time after its establishment in 73 CE, to Ephraim E. Urbach's claim that it was introduced shortly after the revolt of Bar Kochba (ca.135 C.E.), (Note: On Urbach's position generally see Goshen-Gottstein (Goshen-Gottestein 2009).) – a hypothesis linked to the first apparent reference to a curse against Christians in a work by Justin Martyr written within some decades of that war.
+David Flusser argued that the curse predates Yavne and was directed at the Sadducees (Flusser 2007).) to some time after its establishment in 73 CE, to Ephraim E. Urbach's claim that it was introduced shortly after the Bar Kokhba revolt (ca. 135 C.E.), (Note: On Urbach's position generally see Goshen-Gottstein (Goshen-Gottestein 2009).) – a hypothesis linked to the first apparent reference to a curse against Christians in a work by Justin Martyr written within some decades of that war.
 Others such as Pieter W. van der Horst argue for a date just prior to Jerome's time (347–420 C.E.), since, in his commentary on Amos, he first makes explicit a reference to Jewish cursing of (Jewish-Christian) Nazarenes.
 (Note: "Until today they blaspheme the Christian people under the name of Nazarenes".
 Jerome, Comm.
 Am.1.11-12 (Luomanen 2008).)

 The earliest rabbinic reference to the blessing is in a passage at Tosefta Berakhot 3:25 redacted in the mid 3rd century, but reflecting an earlier source, where minim are mentioned in a blessing of the Pharisees, implying the two were identical.
 The wording has long been a stumbling block, and subject to many attempts at emendation.
 Saul Lieberman has argued that it is to be taken as denoting "Separatists" generically, and not the particular group known by that appellation in the New Testament and Josephus.